vernor1/CarND-MPC-Project/README.md

 #### 3. Polynomial Fitting and MPC Preprocessing.

-A 3rd order polinomial is chosen to fit the reference waypoints as well as the predicted path.
-Even though a 2nd order polinomial would be quite enough to model the reference path, a higher order polinomial is very useful for predicting the future way points, especially when recovering after a sharp turn at high speed, or avoiding a collision.
-See the polinomial fitting in methods `ModelPredictiveController::Update` and `MpcEvaluator::operator()`.
+A 3rd order polynomial is chosen to fit the reference waypoints as well as the predicted path.
+Even though a 2nd order polynomial would be quite enough to model the reference path, a higher order polynomial is very useful for predicting the future way points, especially when recovering after a sharp turn at high speed, or avoiding a collision.
+See the polynomial fitting in methods `ModelPredictiveController::Update` and `MpcEvaluator::operator()`.

 The only preprocessing made before MPC is conversion of the speed reported by the vehicle telemetry from [mph] to [m/s], because the reference waypoints are reported in the metric coordinate system.
 See the conversion done in method `ModelPredictiveController::Update`.